-Logan sits in the cradle of Northern Utah’s beautiful Cache Valley, a high mountain valley known for outdoor adventures, hands-on heritage experiences, and performing and fine arts.
+Logan, Utah sits in the cradle of the beautiful Cache Valley, a high mountain valley in the northern part of the state known for outdoor adventures, hands-on heritage experiences, and performing and fine arts.
 Cache is a French word that means to hide or store one's treasure.
 Downtown Logan is only a 5-minute drive from hiking, biking, canoeing, fishing, and bird watching in the Uinta-Wasatch-Cache National Forest.

 Logan is a great stopover on trips to Bear Lake, Yellowstone and Grand Teton, sure, but you'll want to linger to sample the town's excellent local food and vibrant performing arts scene.